spaceneedle/pycdg/README.md

 When WRAP is provided, the display will actually wrap around itself when it scrolls (ie: stuff on the left appears on the right).
 Just like old video games.
 It can be used for a sort of marquee effect.

+* multiScroll() [TBD]

+This future function will support (never used) diagonal scrolling

+* smoothScroll(*direction*)

+Smooth scrolling routine advances the screen scroll by just one pixel.

+* screenColor(*color*)

+Change the screen to the color specified as the *color* argument

+* borderColor(*color*)

+Change the screen border to the color specified as the *color* argument

+* paletteLow(*palette*,[*duplicates*])

+Configure the low palette (colors 0-7) with the 4096 color palette specified

+* paletteHigh(*palette*,[*duplicates*])

+Configure the low palette (colors 8-15) with the 4096 color palette specified

+* fadeIn(*speed*,*palette*)

+Fade in palette from black to max palette color, at speed measured in ticks.

+* fadeOut(*speed*,*palette*)

+Fade in palette from black to max palette color, at speed measured in ticks.

+* paletteCycle(*color*,*sequence*,*delay*,*counter*) [TBD]

+This future function will support palette cycles.

+* tileBlock(*colora*,*colorb*,*row*,*column*,*pixels*)

+Renders to the display a native 2 color, 1 bit tile, with the color indexs specified, at the position indicated.
+Pixels contains the binary 1 bit data of the tile pixel content.

+* tileBlockXOR(*colora*,*colorb*,*row*,*column*,*pixels*)

+Renders to the display a native 2 color, 1 bit tile, with the color indexs specified, XOR'ed to existing pixels at the position indicated.
+Pixels contains the binary 1 bit data of the tile pixel content.

+* loadImage(*filename*)

+Load an image and store in the variable speecified.

+* getPalette(*image variable*)

+Get the palette from the image that was loaded.\

+* scrollImageUp(*image*,*speed*)

+Do a smooth scroll of the specified image at the speed specified.
+This is a "fast color" image, a made up term, that involves a special tile processing technique.
+We take the most dominant color and allow it to be a pixel where specified.
+We then find the second dominant color and make it the color for the remaining pixels.
+For images of objects, it works fine.
+Human figures and fine details can look a bit creepy.
+This rendering, however, is the fastest a CD+G can make an image.

+* textTile(*character*,*x*,*y*,*[xor]*)

+Display one character at column X and row Y. With optional XOR function.

+* printScreen(*text*,*[xor]*)

+Prints text of any length to the screen, following the rules and boundries of rows and columns visible on the screen.
+If the screen is full, it will scroll down.
+There are some weird bugs when text is at the bottom and a new line is found.
+Sometimes text is overwritten.
+Will fix this soon.

+* setCursor**x*,*y*)

+Position the cursor at column *x* and row *y*

 # Private Functions